 - Oliver R., Richardson R. A., Hanson B., Kendrick K., Read D. J., Harlen O. G. &Harris S. A. "Modelling the Dynamic Architecture of Biomaterials Using Continuum Mechanics", in Protein Modelling, G. Náray-Szabó, Editor.
 (2014) Springer International Publishing. p.
 175-197.

 - Hanson B., Richardson R., Oliver R., Read D. J., Harlen O. & Harris S. "Modelling biomacromolecular assemblies with continuum mechanics" Biochem.
 Soc.
 Trans.
 (2015), 43, 186-192.

-- RNGStreams is shipped with FFEA and used as Random Number Generator (RNG).
-RngStreams allows the FFEA to safely generate random numbers when running on a number of threads, as well as safe restarts, recovering the state of the RNGs in the last saved time step.
+- RngStreams.
+Allows FFEA to safely generate random numbers when running on a number of threads, as well as safe restarts, recovering the state of the random number generators in the last saved time step.

-- tet_a_tet is shipped with FFEA and used to detect element overlapping in the steric repulsion module.
+- Tet_a_tet.
+Used to detect element overlapping in the steric repulsion module.

 - mtTkinter (0.4).
 Used in the PyMOL plugin, allowing safe threading.

 Do you have a research question that FFEA could help to answer?

 - Try FFEA and let us know how you're using the software.